eProsima/Fast-DDS-docs/docs/notes/notes.rst

 3. Backport workflows from master
 4. Rerun failed tests with ctest option instead of colcon's
 5. Use foonathan memory manager for reducing allocations in ``SharedMemManager.hpp``
-6. Several improvements on CI jobs
+6. Add CCache to all CI jobs

 This release includes the following **bugfixes**: